War-Nugget/reactportfolio/README.md

 This is my portfolio that I made with react for Georgia Tech coding bootcamp.

-This app is deployed to Heroku: https://war-nugget.github.io/reactportfolio/
+This app is deployed to GH pages: https://war-nugget.github.io/reactportfolio/

 ## Table of Contents
 * [Installation](#installation)